In nomine Patris, et Filii, et Spiritus Sancti …

 …order our days in thy peace; grant that we be rescued from eternal damnation and counted within the fold of thine elect.
 Through Christ our Lord …

-The next bake day, Thursday, dedicated to the Holy Apostles.
+The next bake day, Thursday, commemorates the Holy Apostles.

-then the fragile process of baking wafers on baking tongs,
+then the fragile process of baking on baking tongs,

 … which offering do thou, O God, vouchsafe in all things …